Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

 Configure your environment

-Of course you need maintainer's permission on PyPI for all projects.
+Of course you need maintainer’s permission on PyPI for the repositories to which you want to write.

 You also need to configure your ~/.pypirc file: